 and D ^STURECOV for help recovering from this error.

-Run the indicated command to perform an emergency login as system administrator (see Connecting to an InterSystems IRIS Instance
+Run the indicated command to perform an emergency login as system administrator (see Administrator Terminal Session in the “Licensing” chapter of the System Administration Guide).

 You are now in the manager’s namespace and can run the startup recovery routine with the command Do ^STURECOV.
 The following WIJ mismatch recovery message and menu appear on a UNIX®/Linux system: